The 'REAL' Last Dance: Look back at Michael Jordan's last years as a player with the Wizards

 - On Jan.
 4, Jordan breaks the 30,000 point mark while playing with the Wizards.

 - Jordan's role in the 2001-2002 season ended after cartilage issues in his right knee.
 He led the Wizards in shooting for the season, even though he only played 60 out of 82 regular-season games for Washington.
-The season would end with a 37—45 record.
+The team would end up with a 37—45 record.

-RELATED: Watch the first 5 minutes of ESPN's Michael Jordan documentary before the premiere

 2002-2003